-A few days ago the world received the news that a Mennonite Christian peacebuilder named Michael “MJ” Sharp was killed while working for peace with the local church and the United Nations in the Congo.
+A few days ago Michael “MJ” Sharp a Mennonite Christian Peacebuilder was killed while working for local peace and development in the Democratic Republic of the Congo with local church leaders and the United Nations.
 His best friend is a Church-mate of ours in British Columbia, Canada.
 His parents are friends of my wife’s parents.
 I feel pain with the church and their family.
 I feel brokenness.
 The world feels this pain.
 The world feels brokenness.
 No word picture can explain the sorrow that any death brings into the world, let alone the death of someone who was giving their life in service of lasting peace & reconciliation.
 I need to lament.
 We need to lament.
 No other response to injustice is more appropriate than lament.

 “I can’t believe the news today

 Today we lament.
 We boldly proclaim that Christianity is not escapism from pain and injustice, it is faith and hope shining through pain.
 It is hope that the Creator God not only loves the world, but he entered it, he suffered everything that we suffer and invites us every day to find life with him on this side of his resurrection and defeat of final death.
 Everyday some people accept that invitation.
 But during Jesus time, the first time he spoke to the most powerful Jews and Romans, they killed God.
 Like the Apostle Peter said, “Humanity murdered the author of life…(1)”

 You killed the author of life, but God raised him from the dead and we are witnesses of that!
 I am a witness to that.